 Instrument function: Reflects most recent tradable market value with high transparency and high accuracy.
 Suitable for inclusion in averaging mechanisms and market analysis tools.

-In some markets, ICIS publishes volume-weighted averages– known as “indexes” or “indices” – of verified typical transactions over specified periods, either daily or weekly.
+In some markets, ICIS publishes volume-weighted averages– known as “indexes” or “indices” – of verified typical transactions over specified periods.

 Inputs to an index are checked editorially for conformity to specification and statistical outliers are eliminated.
 See individual methodologies for details.